lowjoel/kvm-guest-drivers-windows-wiki/netkvm-RSC-(receive-segment-coalescing)-feature.md

 This parameter configures the maximum allowed time between packets for the NIC to combine in hardware.

+**Note:** The unavailability of these features on the host may not indicate a misconfiguration on the host.
+The guest needs to request this functionality too.

 #### Guest configuration

 The guest configuration can be verified in PowerShell: